 Picture 6: Clinical ICD

 Acute CD is characterized by redness, papules (bumps) and vesicles.
-The appearance of small 1-3 mm vesicles and occasionally bulla is the hallmark of allergic contact dermatitis.
+The appearance of small 1-3 mm vesicles and occasionally bullae is the hallmark of allergic contact dermatitis.
 Itching is often intense and may disrupt sleep.

 Subacute CD is characterized by redness and itching but vesicles are seen as fine peeling, scale or a thickening of the skin.
 Itching continues and scratching causes small sores or excoriations.
 Linear fissures or cracks are common at sites of mechanical trauma, especially on the hands.